-Andes Hantavirus Linked to Cruise Ship Outbreak Matches Known South American Strain
+Andes Hantavirus Linked to MV Hondius Cruise Ship Outbreak Matches Known Strain

 1-Minute Brief

-The Andes hantavirus outbreak traced to a cruise ship has prompted international monitoring due to its rare person-to-person transmission risk.
+The Andes hantavirus outbreak on a cruise ship has prompted international monitoring due to its rare person-to-person transmission.

 Key Facts

-- France’s Pasteur Institute sequenced the Andes virus from a French passenger of the MV Hondius cruise ship.
+- France’s Pasteur Institute sequenced the Andes virus from a French passenger on the MV Hondius cruise ship.

-- The CDC reports that 16 people in the U.S. are being monitored for possible hantavirus exposure related to the outbreak.
+- Health officials are monitoring 41 people in the U.S. for possible hantavirus exposure related to the cruise ship outbreak.

-- The Andes virus is the only known hantavirus strain capable of person-to-person transmission, according to health officials.
+- The Andes virus is the only known hantavirus strain capable of person-to-person transmission, according to experts.

-- Scientific sources state that hantavirus is primarily carried by rodents and does not spread easily between humans.
+- Scientific sources state that hantavirus does not spread easily between humans.

 What Happened